sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/development.md

 - Adding a new check?
 Try a new [operation](#operations) or additional [step options](#step-options).
 - Adding a set of changes to run when particular files are changed?
 Start with a new or updated [diff type](#diff-types).
 - Adding an entirely new pipeline type for the `sourcegraph/sourcegraph` repository?
 Take a look at how [run types](#run-types) are implemented.
-- Does your check or test need a secret ?
-Take a look at how to add [secrets](#managing-secrets).
+- Does your check or test need a secret?
+Take a look at [how to manage secrets](#managing-secrets).

 > WARNING: Sourcegraph's pipeline generator and its generated output are under the [Sourcegraph Enterprise license](https://github.com/sourcegraph/sourcegraph/blob/main/LICENSE.enterprise).